manvirag/manvirag/README.md

 ### Hi there 👋

-I am Anubhav Gupta.
-I work as a Software Engineer at the platform team [@mindtickle](https://www.mindtickle.com/).
+I'm Anubhav Gupta, a Software Engineer currently contributing to the platform team at [@mindtickle](https://www.mindtickle.com/).
+You can find my contributions there on [GitLab](https://gitlab.com/anubhavmt) .

-I like backend software engineering as compared to other fields.
+I like backend software engineering.